-(1) All investments of HSLFI are in entities which are organized under the laws of the United States and have a principal place of business in the United States.

-- (2) All interest is payable in cash due monthly in arrears, unless otherwise indicated, and applies only to HSLFI's debt investments.
+- (1) All investments of HSLFI are in entities which are organized under the laws of the United States and have a principal place of business in the United States - (2) All interest is payable in cash due monthly in arrears, unless otherwise indicated, and applies only to HSLFI's debt investments.
 Interest rate is the annual interest rate on the debt investment and does not include ETPs and any additional fees related to the investments, such as deferred interest, commitment fees or prepayment fees.
 Debt investments are at variable rates for the term of the debt investment, unless otherwise indicated.
 All debt investments based on LIBOR are based on one-month LIBOR.
 For each debt investment, the current interest rate in effect as of December 31, 2019 is provided. - (3) ETPs are contractual fixed-interest payments due in cash at the maturity date of the applicable debt investment, including upon any prepayment, and are a fixed percentage of the original principal balance of the debt investments unless otherwise noted.
 Interest will accrue during the life of the debt investment on each ETP and will be recognized as non-cash income until it is actually paid. - (4) Warrants are non-income producing. - (5) For debt investments, represents principal balance less unearned income. - (6) Has been pledged as collateral under the NYL Facility. - (7) The fair value of the investment was valued using significant unobservable inputs. - (8) Portfolio company is a public company. - (9) New Signature US, Inc. is a subsidiary of BSI Platform Holdings, LLC.

-The following tables show certain summarized financial information for HSLFI as of March 31, 2020 and December 31, 2019:
+The following tables show certain summarized financial information for HSLFI as of December 31, 2019, for the period January 1, 2020 through April 21, 2020 and the three and six months ended June 30, 2019: